 Gifts from alumni, parents, and friends are integral to the financial strength of Whitman College.
 They augment resources available from tuition and endowment income, improving the overall quality of the liberal arts education we provide.

-Annual Fund gifts have a tremendous effect on the success of our programs, faculty and students each year.
+Whitman Fund gifts have a tremendous effect on the success of our programs, faculty and students each year.
 In particular, they give Whitman the flexibility to respond immediately and aggressively to new challenges and opportunities.
-At the same time, Annual Fund gifts provide a solid and steady base of support for everything from great teaching to state-of-the-art technology.
+At the same time, Whitman Fund gifts provide a solid and steady base of support for everything from great teaching to state-of-the-art technology.

 Creating Engaging Relationships and Challenging Studies

 Gifts to scholarship and student aid ensure that Whitman can meet the growing need for financial aid, compete for the best and brightest applicants, and make our transformative education accessible to the finest students from all backgrounds.
-Scholarship investments in Whitman College students will pay dividends for years to come as recipients become leaders in business, education, the arts, science, nonprofit organizations, government service and other areas.
+Scholarship investments in Whitman College students will pay dividends for years to come as today's students and scholarship recipients become tomorrow's leaders.

 Learn more about giving to scholarships »